 I commend Captain Daryl Watkins of Batlow and everyone who defended the town for their remarkable efforts.

-The Dunns Road Fire continues to burn on the southern edge of my electorate and at was only officially contained on Sunday afternoon.
+The Dunns Road Fire continues to burn on the southern edge of my electorate and was only officially contained on Sunday afternoon.

 It has turned some of our pristine wilderness in to funeral pyres of our unique flora and fauna.